astral-sh/ruff/docs/configuration.md

 File selection:
       --exclude <FILE_PATTERN>         List of paths, used to omit files and/or directories from analysis --extend-exclude <FILE_PATTERN>  Like --exclude, but adds additional files and directories on top of those already excluded
-      --respect-gitignore              Respect file exclusions via `.gitignore` and other standard ignore files --force-exclude                  Enforce exclusions, even for paths passed to Ruff directly on the command-line
+      --respect-gitignore              Respect file exclusions via `.gitignore` and other standard ignore files.
+Use `--no-respect-gitignore` to disable
+      --force-exclude                  Enforce exclusions, even for paths passed to Ruff directly on the command-line.
+Use `--no-force-exclude` to disable

 Miscellaneous:
   -n, --no-cache